UnnamedCodinGamer/playground-v5fxvcwp/statement.md

 - Try to implement different expansion policy and expand single child at a time - in the current version all children are expanded at once and one of them is picked for rollout.
 Single node expansion is a bit more complicated to implement but saves memory.
 - Try to implement cleverer rollout method - currently the rollout is completely random and the players will take suboptimal moves (for instance miss a victory or miss to block the other player who is about to win).
-Better rollouts lead to better results.
+Better rollouts lead to better recognition of good moves.

 # Notice
 I do not hold a CS degree and am not a professional developer.